 Narrow your college choices soon to prepare for these upcoming activities:

 ACT college entrance exam.
-When you take the exam this spring, you'll be asked to provide a list of colleges that
+When you take the exam this spring, you'll be asked to provide a list of colleges that should receive

 Completion of the FAFSA early next fall.
-You and your parents can complete the FAFSA beginning October 1 of your
+You and your parents can complete the FAFSA beginning October 1 of your senior year.

-senior year.
 The colleges you list on the form will receive the results.

 Apply2College Campaign.
 Early next fall, it will be time to apply to your top college choices.
-Many high schools will
+Many high schools will participate in

-participate in the Apply2College campaign during which seniors get help during the school day with college applications.
+the Apply2College campaign during which seniors get help during the school day with college applications.